-The Philosophy Department of the Faculty of Humanities was founded in 1897, but the teaching of philosophy (logic, natural philosophy, metaphysics) started as early as 1586 when a Jesuit School was established in Graz.
+The Institute of Philosophy of the Faculty of Arts and Humanities was founded in 1897, but the teaching of philosophy (logic, natural philosophy, metaphysics) started as early as 1586 when a Jesuit School was established in Graz.
 After a strong emphasis on phenomenological theory in the late 19th and early 20th centuries and analytical philosophy in the late 20th century, the focus widened to include practical philosophy and a humanities-wide interdisciplinary perspective about a decade ago.
-Now, the philosophy department offers three MA degrees and a large degree of embeddedness within the wider structure of humanities, primarily with the Insitute for Cultural Sciences.
+Now, the philosophy department offers three MA degrees and a large degree of embeddedness within the wider structure of humanities, primarily with the Institute for Cultural Sciences.

 As a core, regular Institute of Philosophy modules to be open to ELAN students include

 - Module C: Systematic and historic foundations (Introductions to epistemology, ethics, and the history of philosophy)